vishnus99/FlagDaddy/README.md

-# Car Classifing Discord Bot
+# Car Classifying Discord Bot

 Discord bot that predicts the label of a given car image using CLIP classification.
 Hosted on Modal.